-I’m blessed to have a loving husband, three beautiful children, three dogs, and I laugh everyday… I love creating art, baking, cooking, writing, and yoga, I also love to sing but really suck.
+I’m blessed to have three beautiful children and I laugh everyday… I love creating art, baking, cooking, writing, and yoga, I also love to sing but really suck.

 How I got started.

 My daughter, Alex, had been going to yoga for about three years, she had first tried it a camp, and loved the style of it, especially because she is extra flexible, even more than most kids.
 She had said to me right away that she thought I would like it too.
 I was wary; I didn’t consider myself to be flexible, nor peaceful enough for something as crunchy as yoga.
 I as well have rheumatoid arthritis, my diagnosis was new and I was afraid of my limitations.
 I always thanked her for the idea, and even spoke to her instructor about it at one point, but I was intimidated based solely on my own fears and never went.

 I probably never would have gone if not trying to get my daughter out of a rut, and her own misgivings.
 She was home and bored in the summer of 2010; her initial plans hadn’t panned out.
 Life at home had not been easy lately.
 I had just stopped chemotherapy and was trying to be normal, though needed desperately to get the poison out of my system to get my energy back.
 Alex’s regular “teen” yoga classes were on hiatus for the summer, she went once to one of the regular classes and balked, she was shy.
 She told me the room was filled with hairy old men and stepford wives..haha.
 I knew she needed it for her psyche, so I suggested that maybe she’d feel more comfortable if I went with her?